marcusjhang/blog/content/blog/empty_schedule.md

 description: "Empty schedule"
 date: 2023-07-11
 ---
 Procrastinated writing this for a few days.
-I'm back.

 I kept most of my schedule empty so that I could work on shit I felt was important.
 But now I find myself constantly looking forward to the next activity.
 Most of my time alone is not spent well.
 Not optimal.